LaPingvino/bahaiprayers-static/prayer/Tablets of the Divine Plan/AB00049RAP/en/_index.md

 +++
 title = "Prayer AB00049RAP in English"
 author = "Abdu'l-Bahá"
-tags = ['lang-en', 'prayer-AB00049RAP', "author-Abdu'l-Bahá", "category-Tablets of the Divine Plan", "cat-Tablets of the Divine Plan"]
+tags = ['lang-en', 'prayer-AB00049RAP', "author-Abdu'l-Bahá", "category-Tablets of the Divine Plan", "cat-America"]
 +++
 ##Revealed to the Bahá’ís of the United States and Canada